openwebdocs/owd-website/pages/content/reports/2022/index.md

 In this way OWD acts as a force multiplier for the MDN project.

-One way to measure OWD's impact is to look at reviews of pull requests authored by the volunteer community.
+One way to measure OWD's impact is to look at reviews of pull requests (PRs) authored by the volunteer community.

 PR reviews for the mdn/content repository are performed by members of the maintainer group, which consists of OWD staff, Mozilla staff, W3C staff, and a select group of volunteer maintainers.
 Of the 7289 reviews of PRs from volunteer contributors that were merged to mdn/content in 2022, the review breakdown is as follows: